CiteAb

-CiteAb Ltd is a life science data company located in Bath, England that offers an antibody, biochemicals, experimental models, kits and protein search tool to aid biomedical scientists in their research.
+CiteAb Limited is a life science data company located in Bath, England that offers an antibody, biochemicals, experimental models, kits and protein search tool to aid biomedical scientists in their research.

 History and operations

 CiteAb started in 2013 as an academic project by Dr Andrew Chalmers, a senior lecturer at the University of Bath.
 The resource was established to help scientific researchers find suitable antibodies for their experiments - such antibodies can be helpful in context of screenings, therapeutic development, and drug discovery.

 CiteAb ranks antibodies by citations, making it possible for researchers to find reagents that have been successfully used in past research papers.
 The accompanying citations are listed, so the data contained within the publications can also be checked.
 The CiteAb platform was built in collaboration with technology company Storm Consultancy, in Bath, in 2012.
 A trial website was soft-launched in September 2012 before the full website was publicly launched in September 2013.
 In June 2013, the number of antibodies listed by CiteAb reached the one million mark.
 In July 2014 the company announced it had 2 million antibodies in its database.
 In 2018 CiteAb added a biochemical search to its platform.

 The company spun out from the University of Bath in January 2014, and CiteAb Limited was formed.